Cinderella (Rodgers and Hammerstein musical): 1957 original production

 On March 31, 1957, at 8:00 pm Eastern time, Cinderella was broadcast live in the Eastern, Central and Mountain time zones in both black and white and compatible color; the West Coast received a delayed black and white-only broadcast starting at 8:00 pm Pacific time.
 Beyond the United States, it was carried by CBS affiliates in the U.S. territories of Alaska, Hawaii and Puerto Rico; in Canada it was broadcast on CBC.
-It was produced for $376,000 and was heavily promoted by its sponsors, Pepsi-Cola and the Shulton Company (then maker of Old Spice).
-The Nielsen TV rating for the program was 18,864,000 "homes reached during an average minute" of the broadcast.
-More than 107 million viewers saw the broadcast, and Andrews was nominated for an Emmy Award for her performance.
-One of the four color TV cameras failed during the live telecast, adding to the production's technical difficulties.
+It starred Andrews in the title role and Jon Cypher as The Prince, and featured Howard Lindsay as The King, Dorothy Stickney as The Queen, Edie Adams as the Fairy Godmother, Kaye Ballard and Alice Ghostley as stepsisters Portia and Joy, Ilka Chase as the Stepmother, and Iggie Wolfington as The Steward.
+Joe Layton appeared uncredited in the ensemble.
+There were no understudies.
+Rodgers had told TV Guide, "If Julie can't make the show, then neither can we."